-We will continue to invest in, engage with and empower Members and staff to deliver our work effectively and efficiently.
+The Standards Commission will continue to invest in, engage with and empower its Members and staff to deliver its work effectively and efficiently.

-- Creating personal development plans for Members and staff so that they have the right skills and knowledge to realise our strategic and operational aims, and can use their experience and expertise to help drive performance and our continuous improvement agenda. - Continuing to demonstrate through our actions what the Codes of Conduct and the key principles of Public Life mean in practice. - Collaborating with other regulators and partner bodies across the UK to share experiences and inform best practice. - Using feedback and research to keep abreast of developments in respect of the ethical standards framework and developments in terms of how behaviours are perceived.
+- Creating personal development plans for Members and staff so that they have the right skills and knowledge to realise our strategic and operational aims, and can use their experience and expertise to help drive performance and its continuous improvement agenda. - Continuing to demonstrate through our actions what the Codes of Conduct and the key principles of public life mean in practice. - Collaborating with other regulators and partner bodies across the UK to share experiences and inform best practice. - Using feedback and research to keep abreast of developments in respect of the ethical standards framework and developments in terms of how behaviours are perceived.